sjbennett123/gloryforthefist/content/policies/transform/_index.md

 ## You Have Become a Monster

-All transformed characters are subject to Monster card effects like the Celestial PvE playtest.
-Paragon/Greater race is not considered a “monster.”
-They embody the traits of legendary heroes of their race but suffer the “monster card” effect for the Celestial PvE playtest.
+All transformed characters are subject to Monster card effects, as in the Celestial PvE playtest.
+The Paragon and Greater races are not considered “monsters.”
+They embody the traits of legendary heroes of their races but suffer the “monster card” effect for the Celestial PvE playtest.

 ## Conditions for Transform Activation

 ### Plot Activated

-Do not ask Plot to “activate” your transform, as modules will be written with them in mind, or side Roleplay Spirit Quests will be handled privately.
+Do not ask Plot to “activate” your transform.
+Modules will be written with transforms in mind, and side roleplay Spirit Quests will be handled privately.

 ## Conditions for Transform Deactivation

 ### Plot Deactivated

-On conclusion of a module or scene, a character's transform will deactivate.
+Upon conclusion of a module or scene, a character's transform will deactivate.

 ### Resurrection